erdi/webdriver-binaries-gradle-plugin/README.md

 [![Windows Build status](https://ci.appveyor.com/api/projects/status/xg10l6d6x0fant1c?svg=true)](https://ci.appveyor.com/project/erdi/webdriver-binaries-gradle-plugin)
 # WebDriver binaries Gradle plugin

-This project contains a Gradle plugin that downloads and caches WebDriver binaries specific to the OS the build runs on.
+This project contains a Gradle plugin that downloads WebDriver binaries specific to the operating system the build runs on.
-The plugin also as configures various aspects of the build to use the downloaded binaries.
+The plugin also as configures various parts of the build to use the downloaded binaries.

 ## Installation